 Link Them Together: Once you’ve identified all the pages that belong together in a cluster, make sure that you have them all linking together.
-This signals to search engines that these pages are relative to one another.
+This signals to search engines that these pages relate to one another.
 Try to avoid links to content outside the cluster if at all possible.

 Topic Cluster & Content Pillar Examples

-Like I said, every company and organization will interpret the idea of topic clusters a little differently, just like every company would create a website page or landing page a little bit differently.
-When you are working on forming ideas, it’s important to look at other examples and start to get ideas around what layouts, content block, and formats would work the best for the type of content your company creates.
-Here are a few good examples I’ve found so far:
+Every company and organization will interpret the idea of topic clusters a little differently, just like every company would create a website page or landing page a little bit differently.
+When you are working on forming ideas, it’s important to look at other examples and start to get ideas around which layouts, content blocks, and formats would work the best for the type of content your company creates.
+Here are a few examples:

 - Starwood Animal Transport Services: The Ultimate Guide to Stress-Free Flying with a Dog or Cat

-As search behaviors change, it’s important for you and me to adapt our content creation and SEO strategies to best align with the way users want information.
-As consumers continue to get more and more digitally savvy, they’ve evolved to favor quality content that answers all their questions in one spot.
+As search behaviors change, it’s important for marketing professionals to adapt their content creation and SEO strategies to best align with the way users want information.
+As consumers continue to get more and more digitally savvy, they’ll continue to favor quality content that answers all their questions in one spot.

 As we look to respond to their unique needs, queries, and questions, it’s important to understand how to best frame the content in a way that meets the demands of not just the user, but also the search engines.

-Topic clusters and content pillars are the next big SEO tactic that we as marketers can’t afford to ignore.
+Topic clusters and content pillars are SEO tactics that we as marketers can’t afford to ignore.

 Have more to add to the conversation?
-Leave a comment, I'd love to hear your thoughts.
+Leave a comment—we’d love to hear your thoughts.